UPPS 05.01.20 - Abandoned and Unclaimed Property

 Sr. Reviewer: Director, University Police Department

-- This policy sets forth guidelines for the disposition of abandoned and unclaimed property as specified in Section 13 of Chapter III of the Texas State University System (TSUS) Rules and Regulations (Regents’ Rules).
+- This policy sets forth guidelines for the disposition of abandoned and unclaimed property as specified in Section 13 of Chapter III of the Texas State University System (TSUS) Rules and Regulations.

-- The Regents’ Rules define abandoned property as follows: “Property shall be considered abandoned if it appears from the circumstances under which the Component comes into possession of the property that the owner has thrown it away or has voluntarily left or lost it without any intent or expectation to regain it.”
+- TSUS Rules and Regulations define abandoned property as follows: “Property shall be considered abandoned if it appears from the circumstances under which the Component comes into possession of the property that the owner has thrown it away or has voluntarily left or lost it without any intent or expectation to regain it.”

 PROCEDURES FOR IMPLEMENTING THIS POLICY

-Any person who discovers abandoned or unclaimed personal property on campus should turn it over to the University Police Department (UPD) or the Materials Management and Logistics Department according to the following provisions.
+Any person who discovers abandoned or unclaimed property on campus should turn it over to the University Police Department (UPD) or the Materials Management and Logistics Department.

 Departments may develop an internal “Temporary Retention Policy” establishing the method of storage, time frame of retention (not to exceed five business days), and method of returning abandoned or found property before submitting it to UPD or the Materials Management and Logistics Department.
 Each policy should require that the department create and maintain a log of property received and its movement.